 We apply financial services expertise to a solid understanding of the technology to advise in this exciting and evolving area of law.

 Fintech Law & Regulations

 The Fintech legal sector has seen an increase of activity in recent years spurred on by the disruptive nature of blockchain technology, distributed ledgers, smart contracts and the use of artificial intelligence and data analytics.
 Regulators recognise the potential of the fintech innovations and are responding to them by regulating this sector.
 Our experience includes advising some of the leading financial institutions on fintech legal and regulatory issues and advising technology companies and start-ups across the sector.

 Cryptocurrency Law & Regulations

-Cryptocurrency Law and Regulations are rapidly evolving in South Africa and globally.
+Cryptocurrency Law and Regulations are rapidly evolving in South Africa and internationally.
 There are two major regulatory changes that have been promised by the regulatory authorities.
 Crypto asset service providers will have to be regarded as accountable institutions under the Financial Intelligence Centre Act, 2001 (FICA) and accordingly will have statutory cash reporting and monitoring obligations.
 In addition, crypto assets will be declared “financial products” under the Financial Advisory and Intermediary Services Act, 2002 (“FAIS”) requiring crypto asset service providers to register for a financial services provider license under the FAIS Act.
 With the new Conduct of Financial Institutions Bill which was expected to come into effect in 2023, the expectation is that crypto assets will potentially have their own set of regulations which will apply exclusively to them.

 Legal Advice for Cryptocurrency Brokers, Advisors, Exchanges and Fintech Providers

-Caveat is able to assist fintech providers with the following:
+Caveat is able to assist fintech providers with input on the following: